RomanLivik/amoled-black-nautilus/README.md

 ## Attention
 * This theme changes all GTK-base apps on your PC
 * You won't find theme which change only nautilus so deeply
-* Please make backup of your GTK config
+* Please make a backup of your GTK config before installation of this theme

+## Theme tested on
+* Arch Linux
+* Arch based distros
+* Gentoo openrc
+* Gentoo systemd
+* Debian
+* Kali Linux
+It works stable on theese distros.
+If you install it on other distros you can have some bugs.
+Please read it before installation.

 ## Screenshots